ssfufu/cluster-setup-script/README.md

 - Implement logging for debugging and auditing purposes. 📝
 - Use environment variables for sensitive data such as database passwords. 🗝️
 - Modularize the script into smaller scripts or functions for easier maintenance and testing. 🧩
+- Add support for other Linux distributions. 🐧

 ## ⚠️ Disclaimer